Connector for Microsoft Exchange - Authentication - Kerberos

 -

-In Internet Explorer, "Automatic login with current user name and password" must be set in the security settings of the zone used for user authentication.
-In addition, the setting "Activate integrated Windows authentication" must be set in the advanced settings.
+In Internet Explorer, under the security settings for the zone you are using, the "Automatic logon with current username and password" option must be selected for user authentication.
+In addition, the "Enable Integrated Windows Authentication" option must be selected in the advanced settings.

 -

-With Kerberos authentication, you have a real Single sign-on for your users' access to the Exchange server and use the integrated Windows authentication.
+With Kerberos authentication, you have a real Set up single sign-on for your users to access the Exchange server and use built-in Windows authentication.

-If a user cannot be authenticated, session-based login is automatically activated.
+If a user cannot be authenticated, session-based login is automatically enabled.

 Service Principal Name

-A service principal name (SPN) must be specified for successful authentication.
-The SPN contains the information about the service for whom a Kerberos ticket should be created.
+A Service Principal Name (SPN) must be specified for successful authentication.
+The SPN contains information about the service for which a Kerberos ticket is to be generated.
 This ticket is required for the MediaGateway server.
-The dialog will suggest a SPN to you, but in practice, it may need to be adjusted, depending on your system environment.
+An SPN is suggested here, but in practice it will need to be adjusted depending on your system environment.

-The SPN is usually structured as follows: host/<computer DNS name>@<KERBEROS_REALM>.
-Computer DNS name: fully qualified host name (such as mycomputer.mycompany.com) KERBEROS_REALM: as a rule, the domain in capitals (like MYCOMPANY.COM) The SPN would, therefore, read as follows with the sample data: host/mycomputer.mycompany.com@MYCOMPANY.COM
+The SPN is typically structured as follows: host/<computer DNS name>@<KERBEROS_REALM>.
+In this case, the computer's DNS name corresponds to the fully qualified host name (e.g., mycomputer.mycompany.de).
+KERBEROS_REALM is usually the domain name in uppercase (e.g., MYCOMPANY.DE).
+The SPN with the sample data would therefore be as follows: host/meinrechner.meinefirma.de@MEINEFIRMA.DE.

-The description of all further steps in a Microsoft Exchange data source configuration can be found here.
-Please also note the information under"Access data for the Exchange server".
+You can find a description of all the remaining steps in a Microsoft Exchange data source configuration here.
+Please also note the information under "Login Credentials for the Exchange Server."